-This healthy paleo pumpkin banana bread is made with cassava flour, only sweetened with bananas (no sugar added), is super moist and easy to make!
-This sweet cassava bread recipe is perfect alongside your morning cup of coffee, eaten as an afternoon snack or topped with honey as a simple paleo dessert.
+This paleo pumpkin banana bread is made with cassava flour, only sweetened with bananas (no sugar added), and has a moist, tender texture.
+It's the perfect pumpkin cassava bread to eat alongside your morning cup of coffee, enjoy as an afternoon snack or top with honey for a simple dessert.

 If this isn't the ultimate fall pumpkin loaf, then I don't know what is!

 There are SO many reasons to fall in love with this gluten free pumpkin banana bread!
 Here's why:

 - gluten free and grain free - pumpkin bread made with cassava flour

 - dairy free - no butter or milk

 - nut free - that's right, a nut-free paleo pumpkin bread!

 - moist, soft and fluffy - the ultimate sweet bread texture

 - only sweetened with bananas - no sugar added